Middle Years Programme

 The diploma timetable is planned so that students will finish their CAS participation by February in Year Two of the programme.
 They will then have time to complete their final reflections thoughtfully.

 The CAS Coordinator will work individually with each diploma student to develop a plan for meeting each of the requirements for CAS.
 The Coordinator will also develop a list of opportunities for students to investigate and pursue.
 Some of the proposed activities will take place within the local community (the greater Lisbon area).
-In addition, there are plans for Premio (Duke of Edinburgh) expeditions, excursions to Braga to do work for Habitat for Humanity, and a trip to South Africa with Students in Action: Education Soweto.

 As a result of their CAS experiences, including their reflections, there should be evidence that students have: